ChemeketaCS/csweb/content/courses/cs161/202030/week06.md

 Do the CPPLab Functions 2

-Read 6.8 and [LearnCpp.com Chapter 2.11-2.12](http://www.learncpp.com/) which covers header
-files (not covered well in the book).
+Read 6.8 and skim [LearnCpp.com Chapter 2.10-2.11](http://www.learncpp.com/) which covers header files (not covered well in the book).
 Then watch this video that talks about some other techniques for building and documenting complex programs and libraries of functions: